Ask a Schreyer Scholar what they had the most questions about before arriving on campus, and chances are their answer will be "honors housing."

 Anyone who knows anything about real estate knows it's all about location.
 Honors housing isn't any different.
 When it comes to location, honors housing boasts the following:

 - Literally in the hub of campus life with the student union — the Hetzel Union Building (known as the HUB) — just steps away

 - Easy access to downtown State College (cross College Avenue, which runs in front of Atherton Hall, and you're there)

 Some other facts about honors housing:

-- About 30% of the Penn State students who live in Atherton and Simmons are not Schreyer Scholars.
-They've chosen to live in honors housing for lots of reasons (the most often cited ones are the location and the amenities).
+- About 30 percent of the Penn State students who live in Atherton and Simmons are not Schreyer Scholars.
+They've chosen to live in honors housing for lots of reasons (the most popular being the location and the amenities).